Yamir Moreno

-Yamir Moreno (1970; Havana) is a Professor of Physics at the Department of Theoretical Physics of the University of Zaragoza and Director of the Institute for Biocomputation and Physics of Complex Systems at the same institution.
+Yamir Moreno (1970; Havana) is a professor of Physics at the Department of Theoretical Physics of the University of Zaragoza and Director of the Institute for Biocomputation and Physics of Complex Systems at the same institution.

 Early life

 Prof. Yamir Moreno was born in 1970 in Havana, Cuba.
 After graduating with the highest marks in Physics at the University of Havana in 1993, he completed a Master in Physics in 1996 at the same institution.
 He obtained a (Summa Cum Laude) Ph.D. in theoretical physics in 2000 from the University of Zaragoza and the same year joined the International Centre for Theoretical Physics in Trieste, Italy.

 Career

 Prof. Moreno returned to the University of Zaragoza in 2003 to join the Department of Theoretical Physics at the Faculty of Sciences and the Institute for Biocomputation and Physics of Complex Systems, where he created and has led the Complex Systems and Networks Lab since then.
-In 2011, he became the Scientific Secretary of the Institute, followed by his appointment as Deputy Director from 2015-2019.
-Nowadays, Prof. Moreno is the Director of the Institute.
+In 2011, he became the Scientific Secretary of the institute, followed by his appointment as deputy director from 2015 to 2019.
+Nowadays, Prof. Moreno is the Director of the institute.
 Prof. Moreno has served on several professional Societies.
-He became Vice-president of the Complex Systems Society in 2013 and in its elected President from 2015 to 2018.
-He was Vice-president Secretary of the Network Science Society from 2015 to 2018, when he was elected as President for the term 2018-2021.
-Prof. Moreno was a member of the Future and Emerging Technology Advisory Group of the Framework Programmes for Research and Technological Development from 2014 to 2018 and serves on the Advisory Board of the CS4HS' WHO Collaborating Centre at the University of British Columbia, Canada.
-Prof. Moreno is currently a Deputy Director (Complex Systems and Networks) at the ISI Foundation, where he was a Fellow from 2013 to 2016.
+He became vice-president of the Complex Systems Society in 2013 and in its elected president from 2015 to 2018.
+He was Vice-president Secretary of the Network Science Society from 2015 to 2018, when he was elected as president for the term 2018–2021.
+Prof. Moreno was a member of the Future and Emerging Technology Advisory Group of the Framework Programmes for Research and Technological Development from 2014 to 2018 and serves on the advisory board of the CS4HS' WHO Collaborating Centre at the University of British Columbia, Canada.
+Prof. Moreno is currently a deputy director (Complex Systems and Networks) at the ISI Foundation, where he was a Fellow from 2013 to 2016.
 He is also an External Faculty member of the Complexity Science Hub in Vienna, Austria.

 At present, Prof. Moreno is a Divisional Associate Editor of Physical Review Letters (since 2014), Editor of the New Journal of Physics, of the Journal of Complex Networks, and of Chaos, Solitons & Fractals.
 He is also a member of the Editorial Boards of Scientific Reports, Applied Network Science, and Frontiers in Physics, and Academic Editor of PLoS ONE.
 He was named a Fellow of the American Physical Society in 2021.